The authentic, eye-catchy dangling spiderettes of the Spider plant become more prominent when ideal light requirements are met.

 1. Leaning Stems

-Severely light deficit Spider plant starts to bent towards any trivial light source to find more light.
+Severely light deficit Spider plant starts to bend towards any trivial light source to find more light.

 They lose their aesthetic beauty with such irregular bending and look pathetic.